offlineland/offlineland/README.md

     - your devserver does https (Caddy!),
     - you use `127.0.0.1` or `localhost`,
     - or you configure your browser to assume your dev host is a safe origin.

-## What happens where:
-- `index.html` is the "loading screen"
-- `game.html` is the game
-    - it overrides `window.WebSocket` with a class that pretends to be a WS but actually sends and receives messages to/from the Service Worker
-- `service-worker.ts` is where everything else is.
-There are 3 interesting places:
-    - the `handleFetchEvent` function, which does top-level "routing"
-    - the `FakeAPI` class which implements a basic express-like router and pretend to be ML's `/j/` endpoint
-    - the `ArchivedAreaManager` class which handles all the area data (loads data from zip, serves sector data, replies to WS messages)
-- `_code/service-worker/` is where the rest of the service worker lives.
-I might split the above 3 places into their own files, but for now it's mostly boilerplate.

-## TODO:
-- Wrap most http calls into a retry helper
-### Service Worker:
-- make the service worker registration/update asynchronous, display a little loading spinner and auto-refresh on update
-- do proper caching and update of static assets
-- make all the where-does-data-comes-from logic more explicit and configurable (CDN, origin's server, another url...)

-### Game:
-- store numbers (figure out how they are saved, then do the same thing as possessions)

-### Further features:
-- Main screen:
-    - also list snaps for an area?
-And buttons to teleport to it.
-The SW can handle placing people anywhere
-        - hand-picked snaps?
-        - same thing for placenames?
-    - list subareas? only subareas that one has visited?
-    - allow to join as explorer, non-editor and editor? (set config to url query, send to SW on open event?)
-    - display the area thumbnail on the card, and also the area's creator (get avatar from boards), manyunity-style

-- Room-based multiplayer via libfabric?
-    - Allow to "copy" an area and use it as a LocalArea, then save all changes as a CRDT log or something

-- Bundle as an Electron app? -> Steam store?

-### Museum:
-- different "exhibits" that showcase one specific content, that you can deeplink (eg. offlineland.io/snaps/shortcode, offlineland.io/creations/id...)
-- ideas:
-    - mifts
-        - mift graph?
-    - snap
-    - snaps in an area
-- if we have a "central database node" in multiplayer mode, maybe the "museum" can display the new content too? (eg. people making new mifts, new creations...)

-### Data Reification (Tanako's worlds):
-- a world with all of your creations
-- a world with all of your collections

-### online.offlineland.io:
-- Do like manyunity: allow people to register with username+password, ask them to post a token on a board, link account to poster account
-- figure out what to do with it later (offlineland forums?
-Meh?)

-### For later: Monetization
-- If Philipp hosts it on the same domain or another he controls, adds back the yolla ads?
-    - How to handle ads if used offline?
-Simply disable them?
-Only allow "offline install" if you've bought minfinity? (is this possible?)
-- Integrate with Patreon's API to allow players to still buy minfinity?
-Potentially also gate more features (max 10 players in a room? custom room code à la Discord?)
-- libfabric node or actual HTTP server acting as the "mifts server" where people can list their mifts, and add new ones (if they pay, or if they have minfinity)